 Everything you need to know about Lupini beans, and a lupini bean Middle Eastern recipe – just how it’s made in the streets of Amman!

 Lupini beans or lupin beans (Turmus in Arabic) are very healthy beans that can be served as snacks or antipasti.
 Lupini beans are very delicious and are also good for you!

 These beans are legume seeds.
-They are popular in the Mediterranean countries such as Greece and Italy, and they’re also very well known in the Middle Eastern countries like Jordan and Egypt.
+They are popular in Mediterranean countries such as Greece and Italy, and they’re also very well known in Middle Eastern countries like Jordan and Egypt.
 They’re usually served as snacks on their own or as antipasti, and popular street food in the Middle East.

 In Italy, lupini beans are mixed with olives to be served as snacks at Christmas time.
 They are also added to hot and cold salads (scroll down to see the picture).

 In Jordan, Turmus is usually sold dried in the supermarkets.
 To prepare it, it needs to be soaked in water and then cooked until it’s semi-soft. it’s quite starchy and smells a little bit like potatoes.

 Lupini beans are easy to find in the UK and in the US, I’ve seen them sold dried and canned in brine in oriental shops.
 I also ordered them from Amazon a few times.